Bubble hash, terp sugar, crumble… the options are nearly endless and the terminology can be confusing.

 Our HyperWolf liquid diamonds are crafted with whole-plant cannabis; immediately frozen after harvest to retain its freshness.
 Then we ditched the distillate and cutting agents in favor of the real deal full of flavor— giving you the same full-spectrum experience of live resin diamonds & sauce that you’d expect from a dab rig, but in the convenience of a vape!

 We’ve mentioned dabbing a few times throughout this blog because it’s a common way to smoke concentrates.
 Dabbing is the process of vaporizing a concentrate over a heated nail in order to inhale.
 While it offers total control over how much product you’re consuming, it’s not for the inexperienced smoker because it can result in a major fit of coughing and a heavy high if you’re not too careful.

 Other than dabbing, concentrates can be experienced through vape pens, tinctures, edibles, and infused pre-rolls.

 Do Concentrates Expire?

-Thankfully, concentrates have a fairly long shelf life.
+Thankfully, concentrates have a fairly long shelf life; meaning, that they don’t expire shortly, or even relatively soon, after purchasing.
 For more information, check out our blog that answers the question, “Does Weed Expire?”

 So there you have it… HyperWolf’s Guide to Concentrates.
-Now all that’s left for you to do is try one out for yourself and let us know what you think!
+Now all that’s left for you to do is try one out for yourself by placing an order for weed delivery on hyperwolf.com and letting us know what you think!